-Upon completion and approval of the BSW Field Learning Contract by the Field Instructor, students will provide a hard copy of the BSW Field Learning Contract to the Office of BSW Field Practicum, Field Coordinator.
-Upon review and approval by the Field Coordinator, a copy will be forwarded to the Faculty Field Liaison.
-Students will also upload an electronic copy via D2L.
-The BSW Faculty Field Liaison utilizes the contract in her/his joint efforts with the Student and Field Instructor to ensure a cohesive and progressive training experience.
-At the end of the semester, a copy of the educational contract is placed in the Student's permanent file.
+Upon completion and approval of the BSW Field Learning Contract by the Field Instructor, students will submit the Learning Contract in Tevera.
+Upon review and approval by the Field Coordinator, the Learning Contract will be signed an all parties involved in the student's learning experience will have access to the Learning Contract in Tevera (student, Field Instructor, Field Coordinator, Task Supervisor, Faculty Field Liaison).
+The BSW Faculty Field Liaison/Field Coordinator utilizes the contract in her/his joint efforts with the Student and Field Instructor to ensure a cohesive and progressive training experience.